 How do I stop payment on a check from my Money Market Account?

 If you want to stop payment on a check or on a range of checks, log in to your account and choose the payment to stop.
 If the check (or a check within the range) wasn’t processed and paid, you can place a stop payment.
 We'll charge your account $15 to make a stop payment.
 The stop payment is permanent and doesn't expire.

 What’s a promotional/bonus rate?

 From time to time, we may offer a bonus interest rate and Annual Percentage Yield (APY) on new accounts.
 Bonus interest rates and APYs are applicable for a limited time only.

 What will my interest rate be after the promotional period ends?

 If you have a promotional rate, the interest rate on your account when it ends will be the regular interest rate in effect.
 Learn more about rates and disclosures for:

 Does my promotional rate vary with the balance in my account?

 If you have a promotional rate, it doesn't vary with your account balance.
 Your account will receive the same interest rate throughout the promotional period.

 What happens to my account when my Certificate of Deposit (CD) matures?

 Your CD will automatically renew at maturity.
 Upon maturity, you'll have a grace period of 10 calendar days during which you can withdraw funds without penalty.
 This grace period begins on the date of maturity.

 You may choose to withdraw the funds in your CD at maturity or within the grace period.
-Notice may be given to us by phone at 877-346-2756 , Monday through Friday, 9 a.m. to 6 p.m.
-ET.
+If you wish to do so, call us to provide us with notice.